Types Of Car Sensors And What They Do

 Ding, ding, ding… we’ve all experienced the sounds of a car’s seatbelt alert.

 In total, how many sensors are in a car?
-The average vehicle has roughly 60 to 100 sensors, 15 to 30 of which are engine management sensors.
+The typical vehicle has roughly 60 to 100 sensors, 15 to 30 of which are engine management sensors.
 Specialty models, or higher-end cars with more safety and convenience features, can even exceed 200 sensors.

 The car sensors list below details 15 of the most common types of sensors found in modern vehicles, covering what they do, where they’re located, and what signs suggest a problem.